rvagg/cborg/README.md

 The `typeEncoders` property to the `options` argument to `encode()` allows you to add additional functionality to cborg, or override existing functionality.

-When converting JavaScript objects, types are differentiated using the same differentiation as [@sindresorhus/is](https://github.com/sindresorhus/is) _(a custom implementation is used internally for performance reasons)_ and an internal set of type encoders are used to convert objects to their appropriate CBOR form.
+When converting JavaScript objects, types are differentiated using the method and naming used by [@sindresorhus/is](https://github.com/sindresorhus/is) _(a custom implementation is used internally for performance reasons)_ and an internal set of type encoders are used to convert objects to their appropriate CBOR form.
 Supported types are: `null`, `undefined`, `number`, `bigint`, `string`, `boolean`, `Array`, `Object`, `Map`, `Buffer`, `ArrayBuffer`, `DataView`, `Uint8Array` and all other `TypedArray`s (their underlying byte array is encoded, so they will all round-trip as a `Uint8Array` since the type information is lost).
 Any object that doesn't match a type in this list will cause an error to be thrown during decode. e.g. `encode(new Date())` will throw an error because there is no internal `Date` type encoder.

 The `typeEncoders` option is an object whose property names match to @sindresorhus/is type names.
 When this option is provided and a property exists for any given object's type, the function provided as the value to that property is called with the object as an argument.